 Question: Can other computer users see my hidden files using Windows safe mode or command line?

-Question: My computer crashed, i cannot access my hidden files.
-What can I do?
+Question: My computer crashed, i can't access my hidden files.
+What can I do to recover my files?

 Question: I try to lock a file/folder but I get an error message.
 What can I do?